 The trailhead to get to Crooked Falls Hike is tricky to find.
 Everything I’d read suggested to find Sigurd Trail at the end of Ashlu Road however there’s no signage and I only found it because of a few random vehicles parked on the road nearby.
 Look for a very rocky path that has a pretty steep incline and possibly water running down it – it doesn’t look like a hiking trail but it’s the one you want.
+You can find the Google Map coordinates HERE.

 You’ll climb the rocky and steep trail for about ten minutes before it levels out to a less-steep gravel path.
 If you’re hiking in the fall, watch your footing as many of the stones are covered in leaves and slippery.
 Once you get to the T-intersection in the trail, you’ll see a sign to the left for Sigurd Trail.
 The trail itself is initially hard to see but once you pass the sign, the trail will be more obvious.